Welcome to Prof Guoqiang Mao's Website

 Professor Guoqiang Mao, PhD, SMIEEE

 I obtained my Master degree from South East University, China in 1998 and in the same year I came to Australia for PhD study on an IPRS scholarship sponsored by the Australian government.
 I obtained my PhD degree from Edith Cowan University in February 2002.
 After completing my PhD thesis in June 2001, I worked at an US-based industrial company “Intelligent Pixel Incorporation” on optical switch design for about one year, first as a Senior Research Engineer and becoming a group leader six months later.
 In June 2002, I joined the University of Wollongong as a lecturer (tenured).
 Six months later, I moved to Sydney.
-I joined the School of Electrical and Information Engineering, the University of Sydney in December 2002 where I am an Associate Professor (tenured) now.
+I joined the School of Electrical and Information Engineering, the University of Sydney in December 2002 where I am a Professor (tenured) now.
 I hold a visiting fellow position at Research School of Information Sciences and Engineering, the Australian National University and a Senior Principal Researcher position at National ICT Australia.
 I have extensive collaboration with researchers in local industry, e.g. NICTA, Optus and DSTO, in local universities as well as researchers in overseas companies and institutions.

 I have published two books, three book chapters, and over 100 other papers in journals and refereed conference proceedings and these publications have been cited more than 2000 times.
 I (in collaboration with other researchers) have received and completed a number of competitive industrial and academic research grants from the Australian Research Council, National ICT Australia, Optus, DSTO, US Air Force Office of Scientific Research and Asian Office of Aerospace Research & Development, whose total value exceeds A$5 million.